amirrezaask/Preditor/README.md

-# 4ed Editor
+# jed Editor
-### Less noise, More code
+### just edit
-Simple text editor implemented in Golang using Raylib.
+Simple text editor implemented in Golang using Raylib with the goal of being a simple, extensible basic editor that you can build your own PDE on.

 ## Features So far